by Mike Ratliff

 Some of the semi-Pelagian and Arminian Churches do proclaim the gospel, but their emphasis is still on what Man does to be saved rather than what God does to save sinners.
 Many may say, “So what?”
 However, the problem is in their perception of the miracle of salvation.
 The Calvinist knows salvation is a complete miracle that is undeserved.
 He or she knows salvation is a gift from God not a work Man does.

 Some of the confusion about this comes from a misunderstanding of how God calls sinners to repentance.
 There are two gospel calls.
 The first is the general call that comes from preachers and gospel presenters.
 The lost resist this call all the time.
 The second is the effectual call direct from God that no one can resist.
 The Calvinist understands that the general call is the presentation of the gospel to all people on the planet.
 This comes from preaching and presenting the gospel to the lost.
 The unregenerate can and do reject this call because it is not the effectual call from the Holy Spirit.
 The Arminian and semi-Pelagian say this is proof people must to decide or choose to believe.
 This confusion causes them to use techniques that utilize the general call as if it is the effectual call.
 When people walk the aisle in response to an invitation at the end of a church service, those churches see them as genuinely saved when actually what they are witnessing is, more often than not, a response to the general call of the gospel.
 God has not yet made the call effectual to that person.
 This causes big problems.
-These converts are the ones that do not stick.
+These converts are the ones that “do not stick.”
 They quickly fall away or remain in the visible church as tares.

 The seed that fell on the rocky ground and in the thorns describes those who respond to the general call of the gospel only.
 On the other hand, the seed that fell into the good soil describes those whose heart God has prepared by striving with them.
 When they hear the gospel presented God makes the call effectual.
 These are the ones whom God regenerates and saves.
-Some of those who respond to the general call of the gospel only are those tares we discussed in the last chapter.
+Some of those who respond to the general call of the gospel only are tares.
 Some who respond to the general call God will regenerate later as He extends His effectual grace to them in His own timing.
 I was one of those.
 The problem is the misrepresentation of the gospel.
-With an emphasis on decision-only salvation, those who respond to the general call are told they are truly saved if they say a sinner's prayer according to a specific pattern.
+With an emphasis on decision-only salvation, those who respond to the general call are told they are truly saved if they say a sinner’s prayer according to a specific pattern.
 This only adds to the confusion.

 Unfortunately, many elect do come to salvation in the wrong church.
 A church environment geared to the lowest common denominator surrounds these believers.
 Bible knowledge is not very deep.
 False doctrines deceive many.
 There is a huge emphasis on unbiblical things or fringe issues.
-This focus does nothing but distract these believers from living for God's glory alone.
-The result is Soul-led spiritual mediocrity.
+This focus does nothing but distract these believers from living for God’s glory alone.
+The result is self-focused spiritual mediocrity.

-When I was a college student, I absolutely hated to get any grade less than an "A." I was an adult who went back to college after being in the military.
+When I was a college student, I absolutely hated to get any grade less than an “A.” I was an adult who went back to college after being in the military.
 I was very serious about my grades.
 However, most of the students in my classes were young and right out of high school.
 Their emphasis was on having no studying to do on weekends.
-That was the only time I had to study so I always wanted tests on Mondays.
+That was the only time I had to study because I worked full-time at night so I always wanted tests on Mondays.
 They wanted no tests on Mondays.
 When I had an accounting test in the middle of the week I struggled, but if it was on Monday I usually aced it.
-When I complained to one of the students next to me when we got our midweek tests, back and I had a "B" he did not understand why that upset me.
-A "B" was fine with him.
+When I complained to one of the students next to me when we got our midweek tests, back and I had a “B” he did not understand why that upset me.
+A “B” was fine with him.

 I am convinced most pew-sitting believers in the Western Church are like that classmate of mine concerning their spirituality.
-Their emphasis is self-gratification with a minimum amount of focus going God's way.
-A large percentage of these Soul-led believers are not genuine.
-They responded to the general call of the gospel, but they believe they are genuine because they said that sinner's prayer.
+Their emphasis is self-gratification with a minimum amount of focus going God’s way.
+A large percentage of these self-focused believers are not genuine.
+They responded to the general call of the gospel, but they believe they are genuine because they said that sinner’s prayer.
 The truly saved believer is a new creation.
 He or she believed as God regenerated their heart so they could do so.
 After regeneration, they are reborn.

 The spiritually mediocre churches count all “decisions” as genuine.
 Their church rolls are usually two to three times their weekly attendance.
 Some of their converts are genuine; however, statistics prove their brand of the gospel produces only spiritual mediocrity at best.
 They preach, “Come to Jesus so He can make your life better!”
 Many do come, but when they realize being Christian does not automatically make anyone’s life better they reject it all and leave.